fprochazka/filip-prochazka.com/_talks/2025-09-11-all-you-need-is-context-and-feedback-loops-productboard.md

 title: "All you need is context and feedback loops #productboard - Přednášky - Filip Procházka"
 date: 2025-09-11
 talk:
-  title: "All you need is context and feedback loops"
+  title: "All you need is context and feedback loops #productboard"
 meta:
   description: "If you compare throwing random prompts at AI-assisted coding tools and being deliberate and structured about what you give them, you'll see a big difference in the usefulness of the results.
 In this talk, I try to go through some of the basic principles of how to make the most of these tools and what to avoid."
 ---